All American WWII, four combat jump Veteran laid to rest

 |Downloads:

-This work, All American WWII, four combat jump Veteran laid to rest [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, All American WWII, four combat jump Veteran laid to rest, by MSG Alexander Burnett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT